 (a) Applicability.
-The following persons must meet the requirements of this chapter and engage the services of a verification body for the purposes of annual verification, including required site visit(s), for each annual fuel pathway report submitted under this chapter, except as otherwise provided under subsection (b):
+The following persons must meet the requirements of this chapter and engage the services of a verification body for the purposes of annual verification, including required site visit(s), for each annual fuel pathway report submitted under this chapter, except as otherwise provided under (b) of this subsection:

-(i) Holders of certified fuel pathways that supplied site-specific CI data for pathway certification and are required to update site-specific CI data on an annual basis; and
+(i) Holders of certified fuel pathways that supplied site-specific CI data for pathway certification and are required to update sitespecific CI data on an annual basis; and

-Commented [A141]: This subsection defines applicability, timelines, standards, and exemptions for different types of CFS reports including fuel pathway applications, annual fuel pathway reports, quarterly reports, MCON data, and carbon sequestration project reports. (ii) Specified source feedstock suppliers and other persons with site-specific CI data that apply for separate ecology recognition as a joint applicant and elect to be responsible for separate verification as specified in WAC 173-424-610 (9)(g)(iii)(C)(II).
+(ii) Specified source feedstock suppliers and other persons with site-specific CI data that apply for separate ecology recognition as a joint applicant and elect to be responsible for separate verification as specified in WAC 173-424-610 (9)(g)(iii)(C)(II).